saltstack/salt/doc/topics/tutorials/starting_states.rst

 with a strange source - ``salt://apache/httpd.conf``.
 That file will need to be available as well.

 The SLS files are laid out in a directory on the Salt master.
-Files are laid out as just files.
-A SLS is just a file and files to download are just files.
+A SLS is just a regular file and downloads like a regular file.

 The Apache example would be laid out in the root of the Salt file server like
 this: ::